ashleshbasnet/Dhyan/README.md

 ---

-*This is a Personal Project, built for an event yet built to solve a problem I had faced.*
+*This is a Personal Project, built for an event yet solved a problem I had faced.*

 *Built for the WebHack Hackathon by Ashlesh Basnet.*